-- Dogs should be fasted prior to surgery.
-Nothing to eat or drink after midnight the night before.
+- Adult cats and dogs should be fasted prior to surgery.
+Nothing to eat after midnight the night before surgery.
+Only very small amounts of water.

 - Cats should arrive in a secure carrier or trap.
-If you do not have a carrier, we have cardboard carriers available for $5.
-Please do not carry your cat in without a carrier - it's not safe!
+Only one cat per carrier, please!
+If you do not have a carrier, we have cardboard carriers available for $5 - these are for owned cats only; feral cats MUST go home in their own secure trap or hard-sided carrier.
+Please do not carry your cat in without a secure carrier - it's not safe!

 - Unless you are notified otherwise, all suture used is dissolvable.
 You will not need to return to have stitches removed.